 2. Debit Cards

 Debit cards withdraw money directly from an attached bank account.
-This form of payment usually doesn’t come with annual fees and does not charge payees interest, which can encourage use.
+A debit card payment usually doesn’t come with annual fees and does not charge payees interest, which can encourage use.
 However, they also come with limited fraud protection and don’t build a client’s credit score, causing some customers to prefer using credit cards.

-To accept debit cards, you’ll need to comply with all the regulatory requirements in your industry.
+To accept debit card payments, you’ll need to comply with all the regulatory requirements in your industry.
 You’ll also need to choose a payment process to facilitate payment card transactions.
 In-store, the equipment you need to process debit cards are the same as the ones for credit cards.
-Online, be sure to set up your payments web page to accept financial transactions from debit cards and optimize this page for mobile devices so clients can enter their debit card information through their smartphones.
+Online retailers, be sure to set up your payments web page to accept financial transactions from debit cards and optimize this page for mobile devices so clients can enter their debit card information through their smartphones.

 3. Automated Clearing House (ACH)

-Automated Clearing House (ACH) transfers are electronic, bank-to-bank money transfers that provide a fast and convenient way for businesses to pay vendors and receive payments from their clients.
+Automated Clearing House (ACH) transfers are electronic, bank-to-bank money transfers that provide a fast and convenient way for businesses to pay vendors (including payroll via direct deposit) and receive payments from their clients.
+These ACH payments are also sometimes called direct debit payments or bank payments, and they allow customers to pay directly from their bank account to another bank account.
+Bank transfers and wire transfers are usually used for larger and more frequent payments where cash is not a good fit.

 This mode of payment is helpful for businesses like mortgage and utility companies since their customers can set up automatic recurring transfers to pay their bills.
 However, some banks do impose limits on how much money can be sent through an ACH transfer and multiple ACH transfers can trigger an excess withdrawal penalty for savings accounts.
 Since there can be delays in ACH transfers, some clients may be hit with late fees if their transfer completes after the due date.